awslabs/ec2-spot-labs/builder-sessions/ec2-asg-with-lt/README.md

-**_Pre-requesites: Amazon Web Services (AWS) developer account to launch EC2 instances.
+**_Pre-requisites: Amazon Web Services (AWS) developer account to launch EC2 instances.
 AWS CLI installed in terminal and configured with credentials to talk to AWS.
 All steps work only in us-east-1 region_**

 ## AutoScaling Groups with LaunchTemplates